 MARIA J. D’AGOSTINO

-Maria J. D’Agostino is an associate professor in the Department of Public Management at John Jay College of Criminal Justice, CUNY.
-Dr. D’Agostino’s research has focused on women in public service including a co-edited book, Women and Public Administration: Theory and Practice.
-She is currently working on a project with the New York City Council Women’s Issues Committee on women and small nonprofit organizations in New York City.
-Maria is also the current recipient of the Section for Women in Public Administration Rita Mae Kelly Distinguished Research Award.
+Maria J. D'Agostino is an associate professor in the Department of Public Management at John Jay College of Criminal Justice.
+Dr. D’Agostino’s recent research has focused on women in public service including a co-edited book, Women and Public Administration: Theory and Practice.
+Maria D’Agostino is a recipient of the Section for Women in Public Administration Rita Mae Kelly Distinguished Research Award.
+She is also a member of the UNDP roster of experts in Gender Equality and Women’s Empowerment in Public Administration and co-founder of Women in the Public Sector at John Jay College.

 NATALIE R. WENZLER